valahraban/AID-World-Info-research-sheet/docs/Miscellaneous experiments discoveries.md

 // improved version by Onyx
 Qweepa:[adorable * (bunny + lemming) * wings)] *herbivore ^ secretly * (evil + carnivore)]
 ```
 Onyx did a lot of testing on using different equations to represent Qweepa.
-Pictures are provided to show that LAME does indeed work well on Griffin even for complicated samples.
+Pictures are provided to show that LAME does indeed work even for complicated examples.
 https://media.discordapp.net/attachments/760367080808644608/806786024557772800/Screenshot_2021-02-04_at_1.19.16_AM.png
 https://media.discordapp.net/attachments/760367080808644608/806789797988925440/Screenshot_2021-02-04_at_1.33.45_AM.png
 https://media.discordapp.net/attachments/760367080808644608/806792057217089646/Screenshot_2021-02-04_at_1.42.16_AM.png